Te-k/guide-to-account-check-up/README.md

 This guide **does not aim at securing online accounts** but only looking for suspicious events or configuration.

 This guide is currently under development.
 You can contribute to this text [here]().
-It was last updated in April 2020 and may not be fully accurate whan you are reading it.
+It was last updated in April 2020 and may not be fully accurate when you are reading it.